mkristian/jbundler/Readme.md

 ## example ##

+please first build the jar file for the jbundler gem, see [Build.md](Build.md).
-*example/my_project* has a Gemfile which uses a gem which itself depends on jar dependency - see *example/gem_with_jar/gem_with_jar.gemspec* how the jar got declared.
+*example/my_project* has a Gemfile which uses a gem which depends on jar dependency. see *example/gem_with_jar/gem_with_jar.gemspec* how the jar gets declared.

 execute *example/my_project/info.rb* to see it in action: